AarnoStormborn/django-rest-api/README.md

 Create a **serializers.py** file in the app directory.
 Serializer models work very similar to DB models and Model Forms.
 Import the serializer in the views and serialize the data object retrieved from database.
 Use `Response()` method from rest_framework to render API response on the view endpoint.

+## Generics and Class Based views

+rest framework also has generic class based views, just like standard django.
+The most common ones used for CRUD operations are:
+* `generics.RetrieveAPIView` => Read of CRUD, gives detailed view of each object
+* `generics.CreateAPIView`
+* `generics.ListAPIView` => List all objects of queryset
+* `generics.ListCreateAPIView` => List all objects in post request
+* `generics.`